Sentinel Chain Price Reaches $0.0008 (SENC)

-Sentinel Chain (SENC) traded 3.5% higher against the U.S. dollar during the 24 hour period ending at 14:00 PM ET on April 15th.
-Sentinel Chain has a total market capitalization of $158,081.79 and approximately $49,606.00 worth of Sentinel Chain was traded on exchanges in the last day.
-Over the last week, Sentinel Chain has traded up 5.6% against the U.S. dollar.
-One Sentinel Chain coin can now be purchased for approximately $0.0008 or 0.00000002 BTC on cryptocurrency exchanges.
+Sentinel Chain (SENC) traded down 0.8% against the U.S. dollar during the one day period ending at 7:00 AM ET on April 21st.
+Sentinel Chain has a total market cap of $153,631.84 and approximately $37,048.00 worth of Sentinel Chain was traded on exchanges in the last 24 hours.
+One Sentinel Chain coin can currently be bought for $0.0008 or 0.00000002 BTC on major exchanges.
+In the last seven days, Sentinel Chain has traded 4.5% higher against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.